Authoritarian socialism: Post-Maoism

-Following the Chinese economic reforms in the 1980s by Deng Xiaoping, most then current and former authoritarian socialist regimes have followed the Chinese model while only leaders such as Kim Jong-il and Mobutu Sese Seko maintained their orthodox views.
+Following the Chinese economic reforms in the 1980s by Deng Xiaoping, most then current and former authoritarian socialist regimes have followed the Chinese model while only leaders such as Kim Jong-il maintained their orthodox views.
 Countries such as Vietnam (socialist-oriented market economy) and more recently Cuba have followed the Chinese socialist market economy.
 With the Great Recession, the Washington Consensus has been losing favour to the Beijing Consensus.
 According to Joshua Kurlantzick, the Chinese model "offer a viable alternative to the leading democracies.
 In many ways, their systems pose the most serious challenge to democratic capitalism since the rise of communism and fascism in the 1920s and early 1930s".

 While arguing that "the 'China model' has become shorthand for economic liberalization without political liberalization", Kurlantzick cautiones that "China's model of development is actually more complex.
 It builds on earlier, state-centered Asian models of development such as in South Korea and Taiwan, while taking uniquely Chinese steps designed to ensure that the Communist Party remains central to economic and political policy-making".
 Kurlantzick argues that "the Beijing government maintains a high degree of control over the economy, but it is hardly returning to socialism".
 China developed "a hybrid form of capitalism in which it has opened its economy to some extent, but it also ensures the government controls strategic industries, picks corporate winners, determines investments by state funds, and pushes the banking sector to support national champion firms".
 Although noting that "China privatized many state firms" in the 1980s and 1990s, he states that "the central government still controls roughly 120 companies. [...]
 Working through these networks, the Beijing leadership sets state priorities, gives signals to companies, and determines corporate agendas, but does so without the direct hand of the state appearing in public".

 According to Kurlantzick, "government intervention in business is utilized, in a way not possible in a free-market democracy, to strengthen the power of the ruling regime and China's position internationally. [...]
 In short, the China model sees commerce as a means to promote national interests, and not just to empower (and potentially to make wealthy) individuals.
 And for over three decades, China's model of development has delivered staggering successes".
 Along with India, China is providing "virtually the only growth in the whole global economy" and in about thirty years the country has gone from a poor, mostly agrarian nation to the second-largest economy in the world.